 Getting to The Santa Monica Pier

-Located 12-miles downtown Los Angeles, the Santa Monica is located at the end of Colorado Avenue.
-Traffic can be very heavy getting to Santa Monica so another option is to take Metro Expo Line train.
+Located 12-miles from downtown Los Angeles, Santa Monica is located at the end of Colorado Avenue.
+Traffic can be heavy getting to Santa Monica, so taking the Metro Expo Line train is another option.
 Pier parking can be limited but is available at the pier deck and the beachfront area.